 Accounting at Michigan Tech

 Students benefit from studying accounting at a leading STEM university through cross-disciplinary application led by nationally recognized professors.
-Accounting in the College of Business goes beyond teaching procedures to focus on the knowledge and skills required to solve real problems for high-tech organizations.
+Accounting in the College of Business at Michigan Technological University goes beyond teaching procedures to focus on the knowledge and skills required to solve real problems for high-tech organizations.
 Michigan Tech accounting graduates are uniquely positioned to audit technologically based companies.

-BS students who plan to sit for the Certified Public Accountant (CPA) exam can earn the required 150 credit hours by completing an Accelerated Master of Science in Accounting in one additional year of study (four years undergraduate plus one year graduate).
+Michigan Tech BS in Accounting students who plan to sit for the Certified Public Accountant (CPA) exam can earn the required 150 credit hours by completing an Accelerated Master of Science in Accounting in one additional year of study (four years undergraduate plus one year graduate).
 An MS in accounting paired with a CPA has the highest job and salary potential within the accounting field.

 Open to all majors, the Applied Portfolio Management Program—one of the top 50 student funds in the nation—offers experience on the trading room floor by investing more than $2 million of real money.